uvicmakerlab/website/README.md

 website
 =======

-Content and code for the Maker Lab's website (maker.uvic.ca)
+Content and markup for the Maker Lab in the Humanities website at maker.uvic.ca